renee-85/PythonForBIOC0029/chapters/JupyterNotebooksGettingStarted.md

 ### __<font color=red>Data</font>__
 ---

-- Get the data needed for these exercises [here](insert github link to data folder!).
+- Get the data needed for these exercises [here](https://github.com/renee-85/PythonForBIOC0029/tree/master/data).

-- Store them somewhere you know, _e.g._ in a BIOC0029 folder in your Documents folder on your PC or in a BIOC0029 folder on your Google Drive.
+- Store the data somewhere you know, _e.g._ in a BIOC0029 folder in your Documents folder on your PC or in a BIOC0029 folder on your Google Drive.

-- Unzip the file

 ### __<font color=red>Jupyter Notebooks</font>__